neagix/linux/docs/gumboot.md

 * timeout and default entry
 * customizable kernel command-line arguments
 * FAT16/FAT32 directory browsing and launching of ELF files
-* all 4 primary partitions
+* can read from all 4 primary partitions
 * reboot/poweroff
 * video mode selection
 * boot any ELF (including Bootmii)